PhpUnitsOfMeasure/php-units-of-measure/README.md

 $cubit->addAlias('cubit');
 $cubit->addAlias('cubits');

-// Register the new unit of measure with the quantity object
+// Register the new unit of measure with the quantity class Length::addUnit($cubit);
-$length->registerUnitOfMeasure($cubit);

 // Now that the unit is registered, you can cast the measurement to any other measure of length echo $length->toUnit('feet'); // '21'